 The classroom teacher or administrator may assign a detention.
 Other teacher or playground supervisors who find cause by assigning detention to a student will first discuss with the classroom teacher or an administrator before detention is assigned.
-Homework detentions run from 3:25 - 3:55 pm and conduct detentions run from 3:25 - 4:25 pm.
+After school detentions will conclude no later than 4:25 PM.